- Party Principles

 We will continue to promote our district as a great tourist destination, particularly through the support and development of our parks, art and historical assets.

-You said:Our libraries and museums are important and we don’t want them reduced or closed.
+You said:Our arts, museums, and libraries are important and we don’t want them reduced or closed.

-We believe that our libraries and museums exist to educate, inform and serve our communities and have the ability to boost literacy and life-long prospects for all.
+We believe that our libraries and museums exist to educate, inform and serve our communities, and have the ability to boost literacy and life-long prospects for all.
 Our libraries provide welcoming spaces for reading and borrowing books, socialising, clubs, exhibitions, professional assistance, internet access and help in job-hunting.
+We do not support the closing of our local libraries or cutting of services, and will work to ensure that Essex County Council puts in place the proper funding to support them.

 You said:In times of crisis we need a council that keeps the vulnerable safe, protects our residents and businesses, and helps us recover.

-In times of crisis we know that everyone must pull together.
-Where we lead a council we expect level headed leadership that uses the available evidence to decide the best course of action in our district, towns and villages.
+In times of national emergency or crisis we know that everyone must pull together.
+Where we lead a council, we expect level-headed leadership that uses the available evidence to decide the best course of action in our district, towns and villages.
 We expect proactive measures to safeguard those most at risk, and to ensure residents and our local businesses are protected.
-We also expect residents to follow the rules – this is about community responsibility.
+We also expect residents to follow the rules – response to national crises is about community responsibility.

 Where we do not hold the authority to decide for our area, we expect the leaders who do to use the best available evidence when making their decisions.
 In these situations we will continue to work in our local interests, holding them to account to do just that.

-Where there is an emergency response directed by the government, we will work quickly and efficiently to implement their measures.
+Where there is a crisis or emergency response directed by the government, we will work quickly and efficiently to implement their measures.
 Where there is a funding package to implement these programmes, we will seek the best funding available for residents and their businesses.

 In more critical circumstances, we expect those that make decisions for us to have a clear plan and transparent criteria for moving out of crisis, and a post-emergency recovery programme to help residents and businesses get back on their feet.